walterpg/google-drive-sync/doc/README.md

 ## Configuration
-The plugin saves authorization tokens and other details in the KeePass database.
+The plugin saves configuration details in the KeePass database.
 You should reserve one KeePass entry for this purpose.
 It is highly recommended to use an entry containing the Google user/password for the Google Drive account that you will be syncing with.
 The plugin recognizes